CogitoErgoCode/CogitoErgoCode.github.io/_posts/2021-11-01-argumentation.markdown

 ## **Dealing With Vicious Ad Hominem and Slander**

-There are three ways I respond to slander, each of these ways usually end up with me ignoring or not associating with said slanderer.
+There are three ways I respond to slander, each of these ways usually end up with me ignoring or not associating with aforementioned provocateur.
 First realize that those who malign others are projecting their own insecurities and limitations upon those they envy.
 There is really no other reason for a person to behave in such a manner unless they're acting on envy or out of ignorance.

 # The Christian Method